UfukTopalan/AdaptiveGenomics_Isophya/Methods.md

 ```bash
 sbatch DAPC.sh
 ```
-- **Outliers Detection**: Identify outliers and SNPs with the most significant contributions to discrimination using the snpzip function with the "average" method.
+- **Outliers Detection**: Identify outliers and SNPs with the most significant contributions to discrimination using the [snpzip](https://rdrr.io/cran/adegenet/man/snpzip.html) function with the "average" method.
 Check the `loadings_average.txt` file and `Rplot.pdf` for details on thresholds and outlier SNPs.
+Also you can use other methods for setting the treshold by using different hierarchical clustering methods such as "ward", "centroid" or "median".
 The output files from this analysis will help in understanding the genetic differentiation between groups and provide visual and statistical evidence of population structure.